GoogleCloudPlatform/ml-pipeline-generator-python/README.md

 | early_stopping_steps | Number of steps with no loss decrease before stopping early. |

 ## Contribute
-To modify the behavior of the library, install `ml-pipeline-gen` using:
+To modify the behaviour of the library, install `ml-pipeline-gen` using:

 ```bash
 pip install -e ".[dev]"